This post may contain affiliate links. Please see my disclosure policy for details.

 Wow, how cool would it be to live on this island?!
 Waking up every day surrounded by the sea.
 It’s not built up, doesn’t have any traffic, not to mention it’s idyllic. it must be so…peaceful!

 800 lucky residents really do get to call Suomenlinna home.
-So, you’ll see parks, libraries, a church, shops.
+So, you’ll see parks, libraries, a church, and shops.
 These aren’t tourist attractions but their way of life.

 Although this won’t affect your visit in any way, it’s important to be mindful of residents living on the island.
 Only keep the designated routes and don’t hang around residential estates or enter their private property.

 Also, when visiting at night it’s respectful to keep the noise down, people are trying to sleep!